danielharrell/LectFall2015/Question.md

 So, why *is* there something rather than nothing?
-Or suppose I ask myself this question, and then start to wonder why I feel compelled to ask.
-One way I might feel compelled, I think, is when I ask it from the position, or point of view, that I took when I asked you what you had for lunch.
+Or suppose I ask myself this question, and then start to wonder why I ask it, and what answer I might be asking for.
+One reason I might ask it, leaving all prospect of an answer aside, comes from asking
+it from the position, or point of view, that I took when I asked you what you had for lunch.
 The point of view, then, that allowed me to address you with the pronoun "you", and allows me in distinction to "you", to use the pronoun "me", or "I", to refer to myself.

 Here is what I mean.
 When I ask why there is something rather than nothing, I don't mean to ask merely why there is